pyccel/pyccel/developer_docs/semantic_stage.md

 The most important arguments are:
 -   _message_ : Describe the issue that lead to the error

--   _symbol_ : The Python ast object should be passed here.
+-   _symbol_ : The Python AST object should be passed here.
 This object contains information about its position in the file (line number, column) which ensures the user can more easily locate their error

 -   _severity_ : The severity level must be one of the following:
     -   _warning_ : An error will be printed but Pyccel will continue executing
     -   _error_ : An error will be printed but Pyccel will continue executing the syntactic stage
     -   _fatal_ : An error will be printed and Pyccel will stop executing.
-This is the level used the most frequently in the semantic stage as, if information such as the type cannot be determined, the object cannot be created which will cause problems later in the exection.
+This is the level used the most frequently in the semantic stage as, if information such as the type cannot be determined, the object cannot be created which will cause problems later in the execution.

 It should be noted that Pyccel assumes that the user has provided valid code.
-It is not feasable to provide error messages for every possible coding error so we limit ourselves to simple validity checks and Pyccel restriction errors.
+It is not feasible to provide error messages for every possible coding error so we limit ourselves to simple validity checks and Pyccel restriction errors.

 ## Function Recognition